Voting Rules for Accurate Democracy Voting Systems. Rules Introduction Lesson Plans Workshop

 Questions on Single Transferable Vote

-3. Your second choice vote cannot hurt your first choice: True, False,
+3. Your backup choice cannot hurt your first choice: True, False,

-4. How can you use the Single Transferable Vote ?
+5. How can groups you know use the Single Transferable Vote ?

 Movable Money Votes Pick Public Goods

-For Fair-share Spending by Movable Money Votes (MMV):
+For Fair Share Voting by Movable Money Votes (MMV):

 • Let's say we each put in $1 to buy some items.

-You get two 25¢ voting cards and a 50¢ double card.
+You get two 25¢ voting cards and a tall 50¢ card.

 to prove it is a public good worth public money.